vime-js/vime/packages/vime-docs/lite/setup.md

 The [usage](./usage.md) page will guide you on how to get started with any provider, after that go to the [API](./api.md) page to see what props/methods/events are exposed and how you can interact with them.

-{% hint style="info" %}
-Don't forget you can always head over to the [playground][vime-playground] if you want some examples to play with.
-{% endhint %}